Twin Rivers Unified School District: Administration

 On December 4, 2007, the trustees selected Frank Porter to serve as Twin Rivers USD Interim Superintendent.
 Porter, who had been the superintendent of the Rio Linda Union School District was selected for the job over Ramona Bishop, the superintendent of the Del Paso Heights Elementary School District.
 The new district assumed operational responsibility for the 37,000 students in the four merging districts on July 1, 2008.

 Frank Porter has announced his retirement as of June 30, 2012 after four and a half years as the district's superintendent.
 Rob Ball served about three months as acting superintendent and Joe Williams served 10 months as the interim superintendent.
 Effective July 1, 2013, Dr. Steven Martinez, previously of Fresno Unified now serves as the district superintendent.

-Five of the district's assistant superintendents have become superintendents - Debra LaVoi, Ed.D., became the superintendent at Woodland Joint Unified in July 2009 until her retirement in July 2014, Ramona Bishop, Ed.D.,became the superintendent at Vallejo City Unified in April 2011, Gloria Hernandez-Goff, Ed.D., became the Superintendent of the Ravenswood School District in May 2013, and Rusty Clark became the superintendent of the Pleasant Ridge School District near Grass Valley in June 2013.
-June 2020 Andy Weather Director of Special Projects be came Superintendent of the Grass Valley School District.
+Five of the district's assistant superintendents have become superintendents - Debra LaVoi, Ed.D., became the superintendent at Woodland Joint Unified in July 2009 until her retirement in July 2014, Ramona Bishop, Ed.D., became the superintendent at Vallejo City Unified in April 2011, Gloria Hernandez-Goff, Ed.D., became the Superintendent of the Ravenswood School District in May 2013, and Rusty Clark became the superintendent of the Pleasant Ridge School District near Grass Valley in June 2013.
+June 2020 Andy Weather Director of Special Projects became Superintendent of the Grass Valley School District.
 Dr. Shelly Holt, secondary curriculum director for the district when it first started is now in the Fontana Unified School District in Southern California.

-Areas Served
+Boundary

-A portion of the City of Sacramento is served by Twin Rivers Schools.
-North Sacramento and Del Paso Heights are served by Grant Union High School and Trustees Rebecca Sandoval, Linda Fowler and Christine Jefferson.
-Norte Del Rio High School also served this area until its closure in the 1980s.
+A portion of the City of Sacramento is within the district, with portions for grades K-12, and others for grades 7-12.
+North Sacramento and Del Paso Heights Norte Del Rio High School also served this area until its closure in the 1980s.

 Three of Sacramento's westside suburbs are served by Twin Rivers Schools: